UKCloud/documentation/articles/shared/shared-how-access-ubuntu-update-servers.md

 ### Elevated OFFICIAL platform

-UKCloud’s Elevated OFFICIAL platform doesn't have native access to Ubuntu repository servers.
+UKCloud's Elevated OFFICIAL platform doesn't have native access to Ubuntu repository servers.
 To connect to an Ubuntu repository server for updates, you can use UKCloud-managed repository servers or a UKCloud Walled Garden.

 ## Prerequisites